 Note that clicking 'submit document' on the proposal form in Je-S initially submits the proposal to the host organisation's administration, not to EPSRC.
 Please allow sufficient time for the organisation's submission process between submitting the proposal to them and the call closing date.
-EPSRC must receive the application by 21 January 2021 16:00.
+EPSRC must receive the application by 16:00 on 16 February 2021.

-Guidance on the types of support that may be sought and advice on the completion of the research proposal forms are given on the EPSRC website which should be consulted when preparing all proposals.
+Guidance on the types of support that may be sought and advice on the completion of the research proposal forms are given on the EPSRC website (https://epsrc.ukri.org/funding/applicationprocess/) which should be consulted when preparing all proposals.